Africanis

 The Africanis is a dog landrace found across southern Africa.
+It is a medium-sized, short-coated dog, with a distinctive black patch around the front of the muzzle.

 Description

 As is typical with landraces, there are several regional variations, believed to be the result of isolation and, to a limited degree, deliberate breeding.
 Some modern writers describe the Africanis as a pariah dog.
 This is considered an inappropriate classification, as the term typically denotes an ownerless, free-ranging dog.
 Considered a landrace with limited human interference in their breeding, the Africanis has also been maintained by human owners.

 The Africanis is a medium-sized, lightly built dog with a long slender muzzle and, usually, a short coat.
 It has been described as resembling a cross between a Greyhound, a terrier and a dingo.
 It can be found in almost any colour or combination of colours, although fawns, browns, brindles and blacks with various white markings are common.
 A distinctive, possibly primitive, feature is a black patch found high on the outside of the tail where the caudal gland is found in the wild wolf.

 The Africanis usually stands between 50 and 62 cm.
 Being a landrace, minor variations in appearance may be common.
 The Africanis is nonetheless known to breed true to a recognisable form.